Rook Script

 Rook vowels

 In rook script, every word is broken up into syllables, and each syllable has three layers.
 The middle layer is always a single vowel.
-Above the vowel is the onset layer, and below is the coda.
+Above the vowel is the onset, and below is the coda.
 There may be multiple consonants in the onset and in the coda, though not every syllable has an onset or a coda.
 If an onset or coda has more than one consonant, the consonants are read from left to right.

-Rook syllable
+Rook syllable 1

-Structure of a rook syllable
+One possible structure of a rook syllable

-Rook syllable strength
+Rook syllable strobes

-Example of a rook syllable using the word “strength”
+One possible structure of a rook syllable

 Rook script pangram